Tuesday, 10 September 2024

 This is the edition with a small road and pavement display on which we can position the ice cream seller and a small boy.
 I prefer this one as it looks much more realistic than the #477 with its handle.
 I didn't want either as a child but now I have to have all three!

 The box that this arrives in is not very strong and a sort of cube shape instead of the familiar flat pack.
-Mine had been crushed in transit and this packing did not protect the box very well but it is still intact and I was able to straighten things out fairly well. the model itself is wrapped in paper with two lumps of white foam to prevent it moving around in the box too much. the characters arrive in a plastic bag.
+Mine had been crushed in transit and this packing did not protect the box very well but it is still intact and I was able to straighten things out fairly well.
+The model itself is wrapped in paper with two lumps of white foam to prevent it moving around in the box too much.
+The characters arrive in a plastic bag.
 You may miss the stickers which are packed in the base of the plinth!

 It is a very smart and accurate reproduction of the original.